shubhamm1210/mini-ekart-app/README.md

 # 🛒 ShopArc — Full-Stack E-Commerce Platform

 ShopArc is a full-stack e-commerce web application built using the MERN stack.
-It provides a complete shopping workflow with user authentication, product browsing, cart management, address handling, order placement, and Razorpay payment integration.
+It provides a complete shopping workflow with user authentication, product browsing, cart management, address handling, order placement.

 ---